passcod/timesimp/README.md

 value of the difference in trip times.

 This library provides a sans-io implementation: you bring in your transport and storage, you get time offsets.
-There's the core Rust crate, a CLI that works over HTTP, and bindings for Node.js and Python.
+There's the core Rust crate and Node.js bindings.

 [paper]: https://web.archive.org/web/20160310125700/http://mine-control.com/zack/timesync/timesync.html